How to register online for Corporation Tax for Agents and file your clients' Company Tax Returns through the service.

 - the authorisation code HMRC will send to your client’s registered office address by post - this code begins with ‘CT’ and you’ll need it to complete the authorisation process

 The authorisation code can take up to 7 days to arrive.
-You’ll need to enter the code before the client will appear on your client list, so ideally you need to do this well in advance of their return filing deadline.
+You’ll need to enter the code before the client will appear on your client list, so you need to do this in advance of their return filing deadline.
 You must enter the code within 30 days from the date on the letter.

-Filing your client’s Company Tax Returns online
+How to file your client’s Company Tax Returns online

-Virtually all companies and organisations must file their Company Tax Returns online and make any related payments electronically.
+Most all companies and organisations must file their Company Tax Returns online and make any related payments electronically.

-Using the Corporation Tax for Agents service when the company is in receivership or liquidation
+How to use the Corporation Tax for Agents service when the company is in receivership or liquidation

 You can continue to use the service when the company is in receivership.